 4.3.6.14 whiteCellList-r13

-This field defines whether the UE supports configuration and use of white-listed cells as specified in TS 36.331 [5].
+This field defines whether the UE supports configuration and use of white-listed cells as specified in MFA TS 36.331 [5].

 4.3.6.15 extendedFreqPriorities-r13

-This field defines whether the UE supports extended E-UTRA frequency priorities as specified in TS 36.331 [5] and indicated by cellReselectionSubPriority field.
+This field defines whether the UE supports extended E-UTRA frequency priorities as specified in MFA TS 36.331 [5] and indicated by cellReselectionSubPriority field.

 4.3.6.16 extendedMaxObjectId-r13

-This field defines whether the UE supports extended number of measurement object identities as defined by maxObjectId-r13 in TS 36.331 [5].
+This field defines whether the UE supports extended number of measurement object identities as defined by maxObjectId-r13 in MFA TS 36.331 [5].
 The field is mandatory present for the UE supporting the configuration of sCellToAddModListExt.
 A UE indicating support of extendedMaxObjectId-r13 shall also indicate the support of extendedMaxMeasId-r12.

 4.3.6.17 ul-PDCP-Delay-r13

-This parameter defines whether the UE supports UL PDCP Packet Delay per QCI measurement as specified in TS 36.314 [25].
-A UE that supports the UL PDCP Delay measurement shall also support the measurement configuration and reporting as specified in TS 36.331 [5].
+This parameter defines whether the UE supports UL PDCP Packet Delay per QCI measurement as specified in 3GPP TS 36.314 [25].
+A UE that supports the UL PDCP Delay measurement shall also support the measurement configuration and reporting as specified in MFA TS 36.331 [5].

 4.3.6.18 Void